Update

 Temma's source code evolves over time, and it's important to get the latest versions, whether to benefit from bug fixes or to take advantage of new features.

-Updating is done on the command line, using the comma tool.
-Here's the easiest way to update an existing project:
+Updating is done on the command line, using the comma tool:

 The command is run from the project root.